keyshade-xyz/keyshade/docs/contributing-to-keyshade/running-things-locally/running-the-web-app.md

 ---
-description: Get to know how you can run the web package!
+description: Get to know how you can run the web app!
 ---

-## Running the Web Package
+## Running the Web App

-The Web Package resides in the `apps/web` directory.
+The Web App resides in the `apps/web` directory.
 It is powered by NextJS and TypeScript.
-To run the Web Package locally, do the following:
+To run the Web App locally, do the following:

 * In the project root, set up the web app for development with: